JulianAlonso/UseCase/README.md

 Use case library.

-Use case base class to use `.then` and `.catch` after execute.
+Use case base class to use `.common` `.then` and `.catch` after execute.

 Any use case subclass must be initialized with a **OperationQueue**.
 This class executes the code under an **Operation**, this means that UseCase can be suspended, or cancelled.

 ## How use it.
-Create a class or struct implementing UseCaseRequest and other UseCaseResponse
+Create a class or struct for the request and the response.

 Then create a subclass of UseCase<Request, Response> with yours UseCaseRequest and UseCaseResponse.
 Override the main method, this receives a operation object.
 When your code finish, set operation.response or operation.error to end the execution of your code.